Bangladesh's BNP opposition party in dire straits as leader's health deteriorates | DW | 26.11.2021

 "Each of our party members has been facing several politically motivated legal cases filed against them in recent years.
 Even I have faced legal proceedings on four to five cases filed against me," she added.

-Over the past decade, over 180,000 legal cases have been filed against nearly 4 million BNP members, according to statistics provided by the party's communications team.
+Over the past decade, more than 180,000 legal cases have been filed against nearly 4 million BNP members, according to the party's count.

-The data also shows over 600 party members have been abducted, and around 3,000 were victims of extrajudicial killings at the hands of authorities during this period.
+The data also shows more than 600 party members have been abducted, and around 3,000 were victims of extrajudicial killings at the hands of authorities over the last 10 years.

 Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, told DW that Bangladesh's ruling party has been carrying out a brutal crackdown on the opposition.